deeprave/wagtail_init/README.md

 * remove the mount to the `${DJANGO_ROOT}` dir - the application code is already copied there in Dockerfile
 * replace `${PWD}/${APP_NAME}` with `data-static` and `data-media` respectively to create and use internal docker volumes for data that need persistence.
 Alternatively these can be mounted anywhere on the host system.
-* using a front-end or reverse proxy server (nginx or apache-http) would be required to expose correct ports and serve via https.
+* using a front-end or reverse proxy server (nginx or apache-http) would be required to expose correct ports and serve via https. `/media/` and `/static/` paths can be served directly from the front-end.
+* uncomment `./manage.py collectstatic --no-input` in the Dockerfile and rebuild the app container `docker-compose build app`

 ## Pre-requisites